 The country set an ambitious goal to generate 15% of its electricity from renewables by 2030, as part of the goals set in its New Vision 2035.
 However, no flagship policy has yet been implemented to speed-up the development of renewables.

 Interactive Chart Kuwait Share of Renewables in Electricity Production (incl hydro)

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data

 CO2 Fuel Combustion/CO2 Emissions

-In April 2018, Kuwait ratified the Paris agreement, thus validating its Nationally Determined Contribution.
-The NDC implies a commitment to set up a transition to a low-carbon economy, without a quantitative target.
+In 2018, Kuwait ratified the Paris agreement.
+Its NDC implies a commitment to set up a transition to a low-carbon economy, without a quantitative target.